jamesfed/0DayMitigations/README.md

 Inbound decryption to the appliance from all networks (external and internal) allows the firewall full visibility into what's being uploaded.

-So lets upload a webshell!
+So lets upload a web shell!

 ![image](https://github.com/jamesfed/0DayMitigations/assets/28963928/7b671390-0566-498e-8fdc-94ab5785c73e)